 You know, at Christmas time, when there’s a bowl of nuts out, which ones always get picked over and left behind, right?!
 I used to eat them because I felt sorry for them: the Brazil nuts.
 They’re big; and their texture is kind of mealy and weird.
 They can never be chewed down all the way because of their unusual fiber-chew.

 But then this granola came along recruiting.
 As it turns out, Brazil nuts create THE superior texture in this granola.
-I’ve tried other nuts, and I’m happy to say that it’s Brazil nut’s day in the sunlight.
+I’ve tried other nuts, and I’m happy to say that it’s Brazil nut’s day in the spotlight.
 Not only are they selenium and detox king, they also rock the crumble texture of this most pleasurable breakfast, lunch and snack food.

 This recipe also uses flax seed meal.
 I give an alternative (cassava flour [and coconut flour may work, too; but I haven’t tried it]) if you’re sensitive to this seed; but flax is part of what puts this recipe over the top.
 The fat in the seed helps to create that perfect crumble texture.
 The alternative still turns out yummy, for sure.
 I made a hazelnut-cassava version that we all liked and fought over (not really, but almost)… and yet, if we’re going to be very snobby about the best of the best granola, I hope you get to make the very original version with Brazil nuts and flax.